Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand citizens must have a passport that is valid for six months beyond period of intended stay in Haiti.
 A visa is not required for stays of up to three months.

-Malaria and dengue fever occur in Haiti.
-Doctors recommend that travellers take malaria medication and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
-Chikungunya fever is also common in the region.
+Visitors should take malaria medication, and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
+Chikungunya and dengue fever also occur in the region.

-A yellow fever vaccination certificate is required for those arriving from an infected country in Africa or the Americas, and hepatitis A and B, typhoid, polio, and MMR (measles, mumps, rubella) vaccinations are recommended.
-Travellers who could expose themselves to a risk of animal bites should consider a rabies vaccination.
+A yellow fever vaccination certificate is required for those arriving from a country where there is a risk of infection, and hepatitis A and B, typhoid, polio, and MMR (measles, mumps, rubella) vaccinations are recommended.
+Travellers who could expose themselves to animal bites should consider a rabies vaccination.

 As Haiti is economically depressed and one of the poorest countries in the western hemisphere, few business visitors will have cause to travel there.
 Those who do should consider hiring a translator to ensure smooth communication.
 Business hours are generally from 8am to 4pm.